gigantocypris/CT_NVAE/README.md

 python -m pip install -r requirements.txt
 ```

 Installation is complete!
-Deactivate and activate the conda environment to use the newly installed dependencies

 To exit the conda environment:
 ```
 conda deactivate
 ```

-# Synthetic Dataset Preparation
+# Dataset Preparation

-## Small Dataset Preparation on an Interactive Node
+## Using an Interactive Node on NERSC

 Activate the `tomopy` environment:
 ```